Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 Hoeff sighed, and finished off his burger.
 He hadn’t touched the sweet potato fries just yet, but he was feeling sufficiently self-loathing just now to make a start.

 "Fuckin’ no. I ain’t your goddamned pimp." *Munch, munch.* Swallow, angry glug of water.
-"But…" *Goddamnit.*
+"But..." *Goddamnit.*

 "Yes?"